JuliaLang/Pkg.jl/docs/src/environments.md

 To disable the auto-precompilation, set `ENV["JULIA_PKG_PRECOMPILE_AUTO"]=0`.

+The indicators next to the package names displayed during precompilation indicate the status of that package's precompilation.
+A `?` character indicates that [TODO: something to do with waiting?]; animated "clock" characters (`◐`,`◓`,`◑`,`◒`) indicate that the package is currently being precompiled; a `✓` indicates that the package has been successfully precompiled [TODO: these disappear when... all their dependencies are also precompiled?]; a `✗` indicates that the package failed to precompile.

 ### Precompiling new versions of loaded packages

 If a package that has been updated is already loaded in the session, the precompilation process will go ahead and precompile